-The IET Code of Practice for the In-service Inspection and Testing of Electrical Equipment (4th Edition), can be used to prove negligence under current legislation in the event of an electrical appliance related accident where a suitable safety regime is either not in place or inadequate.
+The IET Code of Practice for the In-service Inspection and Testing of Electrical Equipment (4th Edition), can be used to prove negligence under current legislation in the event of an electrical appliance related accident where a suitable safety regime is either not in place or is inadequate.

 This act puts a duty of care on both employers and employees, “to ensure the safety of all persons using work premises”, including the Self-Employed.